status-im/nimbus-eth1/README.md

 * Apache License, Version 2.0, ([LICENSE-APACHEv2](LICENSE-APACHEv2) or http://www.apache.org/licenses/LICENSE-2.0)

 at your option.
-This file may not be copied, modified, or distributed except according to those terms.
+These files may not be copied, modified, or distributed except according to those terms.

 [1]: https://github.com/status-im/nimbus/wiki/Understanding-and-debugging-Nimbus-EVM-JSON-tests
 [2]: https://github.com/status-im/nimbus/wiki/Debugging-state-reconstruction